Fr. Felix Hintemeyer Catholic Leadership Program

 - As campus leaders, Hintemeyers should consider themselves on call to serve at campus events when needed, subject of course to the students’ academic schedules

-Many Hintemeyers serve the campus in various demanding leadership capacities such as Resident Assistants, officers in clubs and organizations such as Crusaders for Life, Abbey Ambassadors, and many others.
+Many Hintemeyers serve the campus in various demanding leadership capacities such as Resident Assistants, officers in clubs and organizations such as Crusaders for Life, Abbey Advocates, and many others.
 Most Hintemeyers, whether in these formal roles or independently, are encouraged to initiate original programming or maintain ongoing Hintemeyer-initiated programs or projects.
 Examples of projects or programs begun or led by Hintemeyers:

 - Organization and execution of the entire Middle School Track of the Charlotte Diocese’s annual Eucharistic Congress